 Can You Remove Paint from PVC Using Water and Soap?

-No matter the oil paint gets on the surface deliberately or accidentally it can be hard to remove it after certain time period of drying.
+No matter if the oil paint gets on the surface deliberately or accidentally it can be hard to remove it after a certain time period of drying.

-Unless it is a water-based latex paint or an emulsion paint it is very difficult to remove the paint from surfaces like your PVC window frames, doors, tables, chairs, toys, paint buckets, pipes, or other plastic made household items.
+Unless it is water-based latex paint or emulsion paint it is very difficult to remove the paint from surfaces like your PVC window frames, doors, tables, chairs, toys, paint buckets, pipes, or other plastic-made household items.

-If you just want to use warm water, soap or a detergent, I fear you will hardly get the success with removing oil paints.
+If you just want to use warm water, soap, or detergent, I fear you will hardly get success with removing oil paints.

-Solutions such as denatured alcohol and Ammonia solution can also be used for acrylic paint removal (and not oil based paint) from plastic.
+Alternatively, solutions such as denatured alcohol and Ammonia solution can also be used for acrylic paint removal (and not oil-based paint) from plastic.

-Make sure that you do not use an excess of chemical solvents for plastic paint removal as it may cause plastic to meltdown.
+Make sure that you do not use an excess of chemical solvents (like amyl acetate) for plastic paint removal as it may cause the plastic to melt down.

-Also, if you are cleaning plastic parts of any kind of electronic appliances, ensure that you unplug them before to avoid any electrical mishap.
+Also, if you are cleaning plastic parts of any kind of electronic appliance, ensure that you unplug them before to avoid any electrical mishap.

 Should You Remove Paint Smears on Vinyl with Sandpaper?